ivuorinen/starred/README.md

 - [gofiber/fiber](https://github.com/gofiber/fiber) - ⚡️ Express inspired web framework written in Go
 - [goforj/godump](https://github.com/goforj/godump) - A minimal, developer-friendly pretty-printer and debug dumper for Go structs, inspired by Laravel’s dump() and Symfony’s VarDumper.
 - [golang/go](https://github.com/golang/go) - The Go programming language
+- [google/go-licenses](https://github.com/google/go-licenses) - A lightweight tool to report on the licenses used by a Go package and its dependencies.
+Highlight!
+Versioned external URL to licenses can be found at the same time.
 - [google/oss-rebuild](https://github.com/google/oss-rebuild) - Securing open-source package ecosystems by originating, validating, and augmenting build attestations.
 - [google/osv-scanner](https://github.com/google/osv-scanner) - Vulnerability scanner written in Go which uses the data provided by https://osv.dev
 - [gruntwork-io/terragrunt](https://github.com/gruntwork-io/terragrunt) - Terragrunt is a flexible orchestration tool that allows Infrastructure as Code written in OpenTofu/Terraform to scale.